donovan6000/M33-Linux/README.md

 -r | --firmwarerom: Use the following parameter as the firmware ROM in case firmware is corrupt

 -i | --inputfile: Use the following parameter as the G-code file to processes and send to the printer.
-G-code commands can be manually entered if not G-code file is not provided.
+G-code commands can be manually entered if no G-code file is not provided.

 -s | --translate: Uses the program as a middle man to communicate between the printer and other software

 -o | --outputfile: Use the following parameter as the G-code file to output after the input file has been processed by all the desired pre-processor stages.
 <br>
 <br>
-If the printer's firmware is corrupt, it will update the firmware if a rom is provided.
+If the printer's firmware is corrupt or the provided firmware rom is newer, it will update the firmware if a rom is provided.
 Firmware roms must be named after their version number, ex: 2015062401.rom.
 If the Z calibration of the printer is invalid, it will calibrate it automatically.
 If a G-code file is provided and it contains a line that indicated the ideal temperature, ex: ;ideal temp:195, then that temperature will be used for printing.
 Otherwise the temperature stored in the printer's EEPROM will be used.
 <br>
 <br>
 The 90-m3d-local.rules needs to applied in order to avoid issues.
 You can apply it like this: